When a National TB Programme (NTP) functions well, indicators can be obtained from the local authorities and NTP.

 The WHO tuberculosis country profiles also provide an estimation of TB indicators by individual country1 .

-Annual incidence rate of all TB cases
+Annual incidence rate of TB cases(a)

-Annual incidence rate of smear-positive TB cases
+Annual incidence rate of smear-positive PTB cases(a)

 Prevalence of smear-positive PTB cases over a given period of time, usually one year(b)

 Proportion of multidrug- and rifampicin-resistant TB cases among TB cases over a given period of time(c)

 Proportion of extensively drug-resistant TB cases among TB cases over a given period of time(c)